 Note about the bed leveling strategy

 There are two ways to perform the automatic bed leveling, the first is before every print and the second is only when necessary.
-Based on my experience with the Ender 3, it's better to do an extremely precise bed leveling when necessary than a simpler one before every print and this firmware configuration reflects this choice.
+Based on my experience with the Ender 3, it's better to do an extremely precise bed leveling when necessary instead of a simpler one before every print.
+This firmware configuration reflects this choice.

 If you want to do quick/imprecise bed leveling before every print you will need to reconfigure the firmware.

 - BLTouch is a convenience for Ender 3 users but not mandatory.
 Mesh Bed leveling does exactly the same without the hardware additions and does not take much longer to perform.